A Composable Game-Theoretic Framework for Blockchains: Model

 \section{Model}

-Our framework aims to support a broad class of protocols operating atop a common blockchain infrastructure.
-We consider three distinct layers: a \emph{network layer}, composed of nodes that communicate over a peer-to-peer network; a \emph{consensus layer}, which establishes an ordered sequence of transactions; and an \emph{application layer}, that captures the internal logic of decentralised applications.
-Our framework models each of these layers separately and formalises their interfaces.
-This enables us to reason about the composition of the different layers and consequently study the \emph{game-theoretic} security properties of protocols operating within a blockchain ecosystem in a modular way.
+\FullOnly{ Our framework aims to support a broad class of protocols operating atop a common blockchain infrastructure.
+We consider three distinct layers: a \emph{network layer}, composed of nodes that communicate over a peer-to-peer network; a \emph{consensus layer}, which establishes an ordered sequence of transactions; and an \emph{application layer}, which captures the internal logic of decentralised applications.
+Our framework models each of these layers separately and formalises their interfaces. }

+\CameraOnly{ Our framework aims to support a broad class of protocols operating atop a common blockchain infrastructure.
+We consider three distinct layers: a \emph{consensus layer}, which establishes an ordered sequence of transactions; an \emph{application layer}, which captures the internal logic of decentralised applications; and a \emph{network layer}, composed of nodes that communicate over a peer-to-peer network.
+Our framework models each of these layers separately and formalises their~interfaces.

+To ease the presentation of the framework, however, the formal modelling of the network layer will be deferred to the full version.
+As the interfaces between layers are formalised, it will be straightforward to insert later on a network layer between the application and consensus layers.
+In this paper, we assume a synchronous network model with instantaneous message delivery and a global clock, as is common in prior work~\cite{garay2024bitcoin,kiayias2017ouroboros}. }

+The framework enables us to reason about the composition of the different layers and consequently study the \emph{game-theoretic} security properties of protocols operating within a blockchain ecosystem in a modular way.

 Game-theoretic security concerns the behaviour of \emph{rational players} who act to maximise their utility, typically measured in cryptocurrency holdings.
 A protocol is said to be \emph{incentive-compatible (IC)} if following its prescribed behaviour yields the highest expected utility for all participants, making deviation unprofitable.